sascristian/HeyberryAI/README.md

                 else:
                     return False

-### Sequential Events
+### Sequential Events - Registering and de-registering intents

-It is also possible to require a few steps in order to achieve some action, a simple example was coded with konami code skill
+It is also possible to require a few steps in order to achieve some action

 We can use converse method to (de)register intents in case correct utterance is heard and always return false so the utterance is processed in intent skill